 Gas Guru, owned by Yellow Pages, helps you find the nearest pump with the best prices and then save it to your favorite locations so you can always go back to it when you return to that particular location.

 This feature was the reason why people chose Gas Guru over GasBuddy on Slant.com.
-In a poll on their site, the community chose Gas Guru, but it didn’t win by much, making both of them good options for saving money at the pump.
+In a poll on their site, the community chose Gas Guru, but it didn’t win by much, making both of them good options to save money at the pump.

 The app also lets you compare the price of gas near your house, work or other favorite locations to find the best prices, pretty nifty!